anomitra/ds-algo-python/trees/NOTES.md

 **Solution:** Mirror the left subtree, and then compare if it is structurally similar to the right subtree.
 If that condition holds, then the tree is foldable.

+### Remove paths where `sum >= k`

+> Question: For a binary tree, a complete path is defined as a path from root to a leaf.
+The sum of all the nodes on that path is defined as it's sum.
+Given a number K, you have to remove (prune the tree) all nodes which don’t lie in any path with sum>=k.

+**Solution:** Traverse the tree, and recursively keep calculating the sum of each path.
+We use a function argument like `sum_till_now` to maintain the sum of the path, and use different variables for the left and right subtree (so that we get sums of both subtrees independently).

+Then, when we reach a leaf, we check if either sum has reached `k` or not.
+If not, then we delete the node and continue the traversal.
+In this manner, all nodes are deleted in a bottom up manner.